kstine93/Course_DataEngineeringUdacity/02_DataModeling/2_DataModeling.md

 ### Denormalization
 In relational databases, you can de-normalize the data (as in star schemas) to optimize certain types of querying.

+### Document stores
+Document stores - such as MongoDB and Firestore - store literally files of data.
+These files can contain any text-based information, such as logs, nested JSON, YAML, etc. Files all have keys and are indexed (sometimes according to document metadata to enhance document lookup).

+### Graph Databases
+Graph databases - such as Amazon Neptune - store objects that have properties.
+These properties can describe relationships with *other objects* and objects can have variable schemas.
+The result is a collection of objects each representing an entity and each with relationships to other objects.
+This setup prioritizes the relationships between objects rather than aggregations over object properties themselves (like a relational database might).

+### Columnar databases
+Columnar databases are still tabular databases, but they store data as columns rather than as rows (maybe like the 'Parquet' files of the database world).
+These include Google BigTable, Apache Cassandra, AWS Redshift, and many others.
+The advantage of these systems is that extraction of singular columns of data for analysis is very fast - since they require fewer I/O operations and reduces the amount of disk data necessary to load [according to AWS](https://aws.amazon.com/nosql/columnar/)

+### Key-value stores
+Key-value stores like AWS DynamoDB store data as keys and then 'blobs' of data attached to those keys as values.
+They are intended for applications that *only ever use the primary key to look up a record* [according to AWS](https://aws.amazon.com/nosql/key-value/) - such as a web application that needs to find sessions based on their keys.
+Schemas are defined per-item so they can be highly flexible.